selyamanis/csv-to-pdf/README.md

  * Dompdf Library
  * The same requirements of Dompdf version 0.8.2.
 See the [README.md](dompdf/README.md/)

+## Installation

+Dowload the release csvToPdf version.

+Extract the ZIP file on your server.
+Such as a local server accessible at : http://localhost/.

+Run the interface by opening the [public](public/) folder, to access the [Home page](public/index.php/).

 ## Usage

-Submit the CSV file to extract on the [Home page](public/index.php/).
+Submit the CSV file to extract on the Home page to generate PDF and then download it.

 Before that, the CSV file must be customized.